eexuesong/RCAN/README.md

 ```

 ### More options
-Numerous other options can be configured in the JSON file (if not set, default values will be used), including validation data, model architecture parameters (like num_residual_blocks, num_residual_groups), data augmentation settings, learning rate, loss functions, and metrics.
-The defaults for num_residual_blocks (3) and num_residual_groups (5) are set to balance performance and hardware constraints, aiming for optimal accuracy on standard GPUs (16-24GB VRAM) without causing memory overflow.
+Numerous other options can be configured in the JSON file (if not set, default values will be used), including validation data, model architecture parameters (like `num_residual_blocks`, `num_residual_groups`), data augmentation settings, learning rate, loss functions, and metrics.
+The defaults for `num_residual_blocks` (3) and `num_residual_groups` (5) are set to balance performance and hardware constraints, aiming for optimal accuracy on standard GPUs (16-24GB VRAM) without causing memory overflow.

 - `validation_data_dir`